mbed-ce/mbed-ce-dot-dev/docs/index.md

 ### I/O and Storage

-Many embedded applications need to store data locally, and Mbed provides easy, effective ways to do this.
+Many embedded applications need to store persistent data locally, and Mbed provides easy, effective ways to do this.
 There are two layers to Mbed's storage API: block devices and filesystems.

 #### Block Devices
 Block devices allow access to the raw bytes stored in a memory device, without any idea of the structure of said bytes.
 Block devices provide APIs to read, program, and erase a memory device, as well as a way to check its size and attributes.